 A thorough examination once complete may identify the requirement for a supplementary test.

-Supplementary tests maybe called for by the competent person to demonstrate safety components and machinery fulfil their functions; therefore, they are supplementary to the LOLER thorough examination.
-There is guidance published endorsed by the HSE (known as Safed guidance or LG1's) for the compentent person to make a judgement on what tests to call for.
+Supplementary tests may be called for by the competent person to demonstrate safety components and machinery fulfil their functions; therefore, they are supplementary to the LOLER thorough examination.
+There is published guidance, endorsed by the HSE (known as Safed guidance or LG1's), for the competent person to make a judgement on what tests to call for.

 They are a legal requirement, when asked for by the competent person, and provide ‘best practice’ for lift maintenance and should an incident occur, the lift owner or premises manager may be prosecuted and judged against ‘best practice’.

 The contracted lift maintenance company usually carries out the supplementary test.
 This is either because the competent person cannot carry out dynamic testing, or are not resourced to, but they may want to witness the test or as in most cases call for evidence that they have been done.